oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 The plugfest aspect is for testing interworking of existing OpenC2 implementations.
 Let us know what you have and we will work your implementation into the test plans.
 The hackathon aspect is for improving the interworking of existing OpenC2 implementations,  extending existing implementations (e.g., the many OpenC2 open source projects), and/or creating new implementations of OpenC2.

-The plugfest is NOT an OpenC2 meeting for creating/modifying the OpenC2 specifications, although obviously OpenC2 members are welcome to bring suggestions back to OASIS official meetings.
+The plugfest is not a meeting of the OASIS OpenC2 Technical Commmittee.
+It does not count towards voting rights for members of the OpenC2 TC.
+No work will be done on the OpenC2 specifications themselves although OpenC2 members are welcome to bring inspirations or suggestions from the plugfest to the TC.

 ## 2. Is it Plugfest or Hackathon?
 BOTH!
 This is both a plugfest (testing interoperability of existing implementations)